SAP-samples/teched2025-IN160/exercises/ex0/README.md

 # Summary

-Now that you have an overview of the steps to set up and configure system requirements for the automated order processing scenario, continue to - [Exercise 1 - Configure Event Mesh Queues in SAP Integration Suite](../ex1/README.md).
+Now that you have an overview of the steps to set up and configure system requirements for the automated order processing scenario, continue to: [Exercise 1 - Configure Event Mesh Queues in SAP Integration Suite](../ex1/README.md).